IllustratedMan-code/Q-paper-kidney/main.typ

 Performing silhouette analysis on the hard to interpret plot from @elbow also shows difficulty in selecting the correct number of clusters for the data.
 The silhouette scores are very similar for 3, 4, and 5 clusters, and the ideal clustering is similarly not stable based on random state.

 = Discussion
 Given the unreliability of k-means clustering for this data, it may be a reasonable assumption that the data is not linearly separable, or does not conform to the assumptions of k-means.
-If the data does have non-linear associations, then the clustering in the paper would also not be valid.
+If the data does have non-linear associations, then the clustering in the original paper would also not be valid.
 Non-linear clustering methods should be evaluated for this data, and typical consensus clustering should be performed to provide a more balanced picture of the putative subtypes present in the data.

+Additionally, the method used to select relevant genes is different between the group and original paper.
+The group paper selects genes based on differential expression between tumor and non-tumor groups.
+In contrast, the original paper selects genes based on variability between samples.
+It is possible that clustering differences may be resolved by using this method.

 #bibliography("citations.bib", style: "american-medical-association")